Cosmological parameter inference with Bayesian statistics: Bayesian statistics in Cosmology

 \subsubsection{Alternatives to the $\Lambda$CDM model}

-The $\Lambda$CDM model has had great success in modeling a wide range of astronomical observations.
-However, it is in apparent conflict with some observations on small-scales within galaxies (e.g. cuspy halo density profiles, overproduction of satellite dwarfs within the Local Group, amongst many others, see for example \cite{retos,beyondCDM}).
+{The $\Lambda$CDM model has had great success in modeling a wide range of astronomical observations.
+However, it is in apparent conflict with some observations on small-scales within galaxies (e.g., cuspy halo density profiles, overproduction of satellite dwarfs within the Local Group, amongst many others; see, for example, Reference \cite{retos,beyondCDM}).
 In addition, all attempts to detect WIMPs either directly in the laboratory, or indirectly by astronomical signals of distant objects have failed so far.
-Also, a large range of the particle parameters -- predicted to be detectable -- have thereby been ruled out.
 For some of these reasons, it seems necessary to explore alternatives to the standard $\Lambda$CDM model.
 With this in mind, several alternatives have been suggested.
-For instance the Scalar Field Dark Matter (SFDM) model proposes the dark matter is a spin 0 bosson particle \cite{ideas1, ideas2, ideas3, ideas4, Matos09}; or the Self Interacting Dark Matter, as its name states, it relies on the cold dark matter to be made of self interacting particles \cite{sidm}.
-On the other hand, in order to explain the accelerated expansion of the universe there exist different modifications to the theory of General Relativity, i.e. $f(R)$ theories \cite{Felice10,Jaime18}, braneworld models \cite{modifiedgravity, Miguel18}.
-There are also several candidates to be the dark energy of the universe -- alternatives to the cosmological constant --, i.e. scalar fields (quintessence, K-essence, phantom, quintom, non-minimally coupled scalar fields \cite{quintessence, modelsDE, quintom} ; or many more alternatives i.e. anisotropic universes \cite{Akarsu19,anisotropic1,anisotropic2}.
-Finally, if the dark energy is assumed to be a perfect fluid, then one of the most popular time-evolving parameterization for its equation of state consists of expanding $\omega$ in a Taylor series, for example the Chevallier-Polarski-Linder (CPL) $\omega = \omega_0 + \omega_a\left(1-a\right)$, with two free parameters $\omega_0, \omega_a$ \cite{CPL1, CPL2}.
-It may also be expanded into Fourier series \cite{fourier} or many more Bayesian approaches have been suggested to account for a dynamical dark energy \cite{Hee16}.
+For instance, the Scalar Field Dark Matter (SFDM) model proposes the dark matter as a spin 0 boson particle \cite{Matos:2009hf, ideas1, ideas2, ideas3, ideas4, Matos09}; or the Self Interacting Dark Matter, as its name states, relies on the cold dark matter to be made of self interacting particles \cite{sidm, Gonzalez:2008wa, Padilla:2019fju}.
+On the other hand, in order to explain the accelerated expansion of the Universe, there exist different modifications to the theory of General Relativity, i.e., $f(R)$ theories \cite{Felice100}, braneworld models \cite{modifiedgravity, Miguel18}.
+There are also some alternatives to the cosmological constant as Dark Energy, i.e., scalar fields (quintessence, K-essence, phantom, quintom, non-minimally coupled scalar fields \cite{Vazquez:2020ani, Akarsu:2020pka, quintessence, modelsDE, quintom}); or many more alternatives, i.e., anisotropic Universes \cite{Akarsu19,anisotropic1,anisotropic2}.} Finally, if the dark energy is assumed to be a perfect fluid, one of the most popular time-evolving parameterizations for its equation of state consists of expanding $\omega$ in a Taylor series, for example, the Chevallier-Polarski-Linder (CPL) $\omega = \omega_0 + \omega_a\left(1-a\right)$, with two free parameters $\omega_0, \omega_a$ \cite{CPL1, CPL2}.
+It may also be expanded into Fourier series \cite{fourier}, or many more Bayesian approaches, as have been suggested to account for a dynamical dark energy \cite{Vazquez:2012ce, Hee16, Vazquez:2012ag}.